lacogitolab/lacogitolab.github.io/content/_posts/2025-11-05-composable-intelligence.md

 Recently, *compositional generalization* has attracted growing attention in the research community as a way to address the limitations of LLMs in reasoning and memorization.
-In the TCMR framework, we propose a similar approach through compositional meta structures, which consist of groups of reactive couplings that are functionally independent.
+In the TCML framework, we propose a similar approach through compositional meta structures, which consist of groups of reactive couplings that are functionally independent.